The Elegant 16th Arrondissement – Culture, Charm & Luxury

 5. Musée Marmatton-Monet

-Impression Sunrise Monet's "Impression: Sunrise" at Marmatton-Monet
+Monet's painting Impression: Sunrise at Marmatton-Monet in Paris Monet's "Impression: Sunrise" at Marmatton-Monet

 If you're a fan of Claude Monet and Impressionism, this small Paris museum is a must-see.
 It was Monet's son, Michel, who donated his father's collection to Musée Marmottan in 1966.
 The petite museum faces on to the lovely Jardin du Ranelagh, a small version of Luxembourg, set in a tranquil upscale neighborhood.